 Building an offshore quality assurance team is one of the most fundamental decisions in the whole process.
 It can get even more challenging than regular hiring because you don’t get to meet the prospective candidates in real life and need to rely only on their CVs and video interviews to make the decision.
 Still, deciding who to hire and for which roles is something that will have a lasting effect on the whole project.

 There are no universal standards when it comes to offshore teams because it all depends on the size and complexity of the project, its anticipated duration, as well as the already available testing resources.
-In case you are planning to entrust the entire scope of testing to an offshore team, its composition will typically include the following roles:
+Still, proper resource planning can help avoid problems in the long run.
+In case you are considering handing over the entire scope of testing to an offshore team, its composition will typically include the following roles:

 How to Find the Right Offshore Software Testing Partner

 Whether you need a team for a small, limited-time task, or you are planning long-term collaboration with the same vendor, the choice of an offshore partner is one of the most fundamental ones you’ll have to make.
 A team selected for the wrong reasons, or with barely any selection process at all, may not deliver the results you expect, and the likelihood of facing common issues and obstacles increases.
-Here is how to choose a partner for a fruitful and mutually satisfying QA cooperation.
+Here is how to hire an offshore testing team for a fruitful and mutually beneficial QA cooperation.

 Offshore testing companies usually offer a selection of cooperation models that fit the needs of most clients.
 Most vendors provide the following minimum of models: